-How do babies sleep
+How do babies and children sleep

 When we think about sleep, I mean really think about how babies sleep, the images, and thoughts it conjures up, We can see how we have become accustomed to believe that we must train our little ones to sleep and self soothe in order for us to get a decent nights sleep.